alaserm/VisualTAF/README.md

 # Running
 1. Start ExcelTAF.exe
 5. Right click on "Regression" node in left panel and choose "Run selected test set" option
-6. Select number of parallel threads for execution
+6. Select number of parallel threads for execution, demo has 3 Excel files under Regression set, so if we specify 3 threads, then thread 1 will pick "Demo1.xlsx", thread 2 will pick "Demo2.xlsx", thread 3 will pick "Demo3.xlsx" for execution.
-7. Test Execution will start in Browser
+7. Test Execution will start with multiple browser windows (parallel execution)
 8. After test run completes you will see comprehensive test execution report

 # Developing test cases